activist-org/i18n-check/README.md

 # Configuration [`⇧`](#contents)

-The following details the `.18n-check.yaml` configuration file for `i18n-check`, with a further example being the [configuration file for this repository](/.i18n-check-config.yaml) that we use in testing.
+The following details the `.18n-check.yaml` configuration file, with a further example being the [configuration file for this repository](/.i18n-check-config.yaml) that we use in testing.

 ```yaml
 src-dir: frontend